88611 Teharonhiawako

-88611 Teharonhiawako (provisional designation ') is a trans-Neptunian object and a member of the cold classical Kuiper belt, measuring about 220 km in diameter.
-It is a binary object, with a large companion named Sawiskera (formally designated (88611) Teharonhiawako I), which at 126 km in diameter is about two-thirds the size of its primary.
-The two components together are known as the Teharonhiawako-Sawiskera binary system.
+88611 Teharonhiawako (provisional designation ') is a trans-Neptunian object and a member of the cold classical Kuiper belt.
+Teharonhiawako was discovered on 20 August 2001, by the Deep Ecliptic Survey, and its companion, Sawiskera, was identified a month later.

-Discovery

-Teharonhiawako was discovered on 20 August 2001, by the Deep Ecliptic Survey, and Sawiskera was identified a month later.

-Naming

 The primary is named after Teharonhia꞉wako, a god of maize in the Iroquois creation myth, while the secondary is named after his evil twin brother Sawiskera.
 The objects were named in 2007.

-Binary

-Teharonhiawako and Sawiskera is a binary minor planet which orbit each other.
+The pair form a binary minor planet, which orbit each other.
 Their orbit has the following parameters: semi-major axis—27670±120 km, period—828.76±0.22 days, eccentricity—0.2494±0.0021 and inclination—144.42±0.35° (retrograde).
 The total system mass is about 2.4×10^18 kg.

+The primary measures about 220 km in diameter.
+The large companion is named Sawiskera (formally designated (88611) Teharonhiawako I), which at 126 km in diameter is about two-thirds the size of its primary.
+The two components together are known as the Teharonhiawako-Sawiskera binary system.